OpenNebula/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

 PCI Passthrough
 ===============

-It is possible to discover PCI devices in the hypervisors and assign them to Virtual Machines for the KVM hypervisor.
+It is possible to discover PCI devices in the Hosts and assign them to Virtual Machines for the KVM hypervisor.

-The setup and environment information is taken from http://www.firewing1.com/howtos/fedora-20/create-gaming-virtual-machine-using-vfio-pci-passthrough-kvm.
+The setup and environment information is taken from `here <http://www.firewing1.com/howtos/fedora-20/create-gaming-virtual-machine-using-vfio-pci-passthrough-kvm>`__.
 You can safely ignore all the VGA related sections, for PCI devices that are not graphic cards, or if you don't want to output video signal from them.

 .. warning:: The overall setup state was extracted from a preconfigured Fedora 22 machine. **Configuration for your distro may be different.**